1. Support and advice for pupils

 Moving to another AETO

 1.22) AETOs should do all that they can to enable a pupil to complete their pupillage at the AETO.
-However, there are circumstances when the relationship between the AETO and the pupil breaks down irretrievably or an AETO closes unexpectedly.
+However, there are circumstances when the relationship between the AETO and the pupil breaks down irretrievably, or an AETO closes unexpectedly or is otherwise unable to complete the pupillage.

 1.23) If the relationship between pupil and AETO breaks down to the extent that the pupil decides to leave, both the AETO and the pupil should contact the BSB’s Supervision team by email to firstname.lastname@example.org.
 The Supervision team will, in most cases, carry out a review of the standards of training at the AETO.